 Peel onions and finely dice.

-Heat a wok over high heat.
+Heat a wok over High heat.
 Add olive oil and garlic.
 Stir fry for 5 seconds.
 Add onions and stir fry for 1 minute.
 Add mushrooms and ground meat and stir fry for 2 minutes.
 Use a spoon to break the meat into smaller pieces.
-Add fish sauce and oyster sauce and stir fry for another 2 minutes.
-We are only partially cooking the meat and so it will still be a bit pink.
-Remove from heat.
+Add fish sauce, oyster sauce and ground black pepper and stir fry for another 2 minutes.
+(We are only partially cooking the meat and so it will still be a bit pink.)
+Remove from the heat.

-Spray non-stick cooking spray inside a glass bowl or baking dish.
-Smear oil evenly using a paper towel or pastry brush.
+Spray non-stick cooking spray inside a 8 inch round glass bowl or baking dish.
+Smear the oil evenly using a paper towel or pastry brush.

 Fill the steamer bottom halfway with water.
-Add steamer tray.
-Cover and turn heat to high.
+Add the steamer tray.
+Cover and bring to a boil over High heat.

-In a measuring cup, combine flour and cornstarch with water and stir until smooth.
+In a measuring cup, combine water, cornstarch and rice flour and stir until smooth.

 Spoon half of the dough into the glass dish and spread evenly.
 Add the meat filling and distribute almost to the edge of the bowl or dish.
 Add the remaining dough on top and smooth with a spatula.

-Serve with delicious soy sauce dipping sauce and some chili paste.
+Serve the Steamed Minced Meat Rice Cake with the soy sauce dipping sauce and some chili paste.